So, how do you ensure your speech is the best best man speech possible?

 (SPEECH) SIZE MATTERS

-It’s always best to keep it short and sweet than long and draggy, especially if there’s a long list of speakers.
+It’s always best to keep it short and sweet rather than long and draggy, especially if there’s a long list of speakers.
 If your speech is verging into a running time close to Lagaan, you know you’ve gone too far.

 A traditional best man speech shouldn’t be more than ten minutes, but as we know, at South Asia weddings we like to go BIG with everything – so if there’s elaborate staging of the speeches planned then you may have a bit more leniency – take your cue from the groom.

-We’d still recommend a wordcount of between 1,300 and 1,600 MAX!
-1,400 is generally the sweet spot.
+We’d still recommend a word count of between 1,000 and 1,600 MAX!
+1,300 is generally the sweet spot.

-Obviously you’re unlikely to have control over where you’re wedged in the speech line up but it’s common to see the best man speak somewhere in the middle, after the ammis and papas open the floor, and before the dulhan and dulhaniya close it.
+Obviously, you’re unlikely to have control over where you’re wedged in the speech line up but it’s common to see the best man speak somewhere in the middle, after the ammis and papas open the floor, and before the dulhan and dulhaniya close it.

 PREPARATION

 It may seem like a dubious honour to be chosen as best man, but it’s an honour nevertheless.
 Consequently, you need to put some work into the role and take the need to be funny seriously.
-Again, no pressure.

-Here’s your opportunity to prove to him that he made the right choice and to deliver an unforgettable speech that gives a rapid and entertaining assessment of the groom as you know him to be.
+It’s likely you and the groom have been through a lot together, regardless of how long you’ve known each other.
+There’s a reason he chose you as his best man and this is your opportunity to prove that he made the right choice and to deliver an unforgettable speech that gives a rapid and entertaining assessment of the groom as you know him to be.

 The best way to start is to just brainstorm everything you’ve been through together from the moment you first met to the ‘family-friendly’ parts of the stag getaway.